 A more recent phenomenon, however, is the increasing willingness of fashion brands to move into the world of gaming.
 Although gaming and fashion might have seemed an unlikely match just a few years ago, fashion’s readiness to collaborate – as evidenced by Gucci’s collaboration with Fnatic to create a limited-edition dive watch; Louis Vuitton partnering with Riot Games to provide the travel case for the League of Legends World Championship trophy and a range of Puma apparel agreements with various e-sports teams globally – should be unsurprising given the size of the gaming and e-sports markets, and the levels of consumer engagement that bring with them.

-Within the world of fashion and gaming tie-ups, the branding of in-game items is proving to be an increasingly popular concept: Louis Vuitton has already introduced in-game skins for characters in League of Legends, as well as creating a real-life League of Legends clothing collection; Valentino, Marc Jacobs and Anna Sui all released in-game looks in Animal Crossing; Tissot watches can be purchased using in-game currency in the NBA 2K gaming series; and Balenciaga recently announced that they would be launching their autumn 2021 clothing collection via a new game titled Afterworld: The Age of Tomorrow.
+Within the world of fashion and gaming tie-ups, the branding of in-game items is proving to be an increasingly popular concept: Louis Vuitton has already introduced in-game skins for characters in League of Legends, as well as creating a real-life League of Legends clothing collection; Valentino, Marc Jacobs and Anna Sui all released in-game looks in Animal Crossing; Tissot watches can be purchased using in-game currency in the NBA 2K gaming series; and Balenciaga recently announced that they would be launching their Autumn/Winter 2021 clothing collection via a new game titled, Afterworld: The Age of Tomorrow.

 As the gaming market continues to boom it is likely that fashion brands will look for further opportunities to advertise their brands to the ever-growing gaming community through in-game items; however, we see two major issues to unpick when negotiating the inclusion of these assets in collaboration or sponsorship agreements: licensing of intellectual property and revenue-sharing arrangements.